 We got a sea view room with sugar cane wallpaper!
-And the bed was 200 cm wide.
+And there was a lot of space to sleep, our bed was 200 cm wide.

-Some views of our room and views from the balcony:
+Some views of our room and from the balcony:

-We felt hungry at this point but it really wasn’t dinner time yet.
-The first thing we wanted was to try the 8th floor infinity pool.
+We felt very hungry at this point but it really wasn’t dinner time yet.
+The first thing we wanted in the hotel was to try the 8th floor infinity pool.

 Amazing!
-I took a refreshing dip in the cool water and while swimming towards the sea I had ocean views and swimming back I had rock views.
+I took a refreshing dip in the cool water.
+Swimming towards the sea I had ocean views and after turning back I had rock views.

-Afterwards we tried the heated indoor pool that had great views as well.
-What a wonderful base for touring Western Madeira!
+Afterwards we tried the heated indoor pool that had fantastic ocean views as well.
+What a wonderful base for touring Western Madeira we had found!
 So peaceful and balanced, yet knowing that there were so many other hotel guests.
 And we were so centrally located to the area!

-The pool area was dark in colour and ultra modern like the whole hotel and old water pipes were used as interior decoration.
+The pool area was dark in colour and ultra modern like the whole hotel.
+A good idea was that old water pipes were used in many places as interior decoration.
 Never seen anything like that!

 Downstairs we found an exhibition on sugar cane farming and industry.
-And more building materials!
+And more building materials used as decoration!